wistia/wistia-open-docs/_posts/data-api.md

-canShare (optional) | Set this parameter to “1” (no quotes) to allow the user to share the project with others. canDownload (optional)  | Set this parameter to “1” (no quotes) to allow the user to download files from the project. canUpload (optional)  | Set this parameter to “1” (no quotes) to allow the user to upload files to the project.
+canShare (optional) | Set this parameter to “1” (no quotes) to allow the user to share the project with others. canDownload (optional)  | Set this parameter to “1” (no quotes) to allow the user to download files from the project. canUpload (optional)  | Set this parameter to “1” (no quotes) to allow the user to upload files to the project. sendEmailNotification (optional) | Set this parameter to "1" (no quotes) to send a sharing notification on creation.

 #### The Response